Emergency Dentist Cambridge

 How Can a Dental Abscess Be Treated?

 As you may already know, you should never attempt to pop a dental abscess on your own.
 Instead, you should get in touch with our Cambridge dental team right away to schedule an emergency appointment.
 After one of our talented, experienced, and caring dentists has completed a comprehensive oral exam, they can determine the best way to restore your healthy, pain-free smile.
-Usually, that involves carefully opening and draining the abscess, but there are some cases when antibiotics and root canal treatment are necessary as well.
+That may involve a root canal, extraction, antibiotics, and/or drainage of the abscess.

 How Long Can a Tooth Last After It Has Been Knocked Out of Your Mouth?

 After about 15 minutes of being knocked out, the tooth starts to die.
 That’s why it’s so important that you act fast!
-In addition to placing the tooth back in its socket or in a clean container filled with milk, we recommend calling to schedule an emergency appointment.
-Together, these two steps will give us the highest chances of being able to save your tooth.
+If you aren’t able to place it back in its socket, you can hold it in your cheek (saliva keeps it from drying out) or place it in milk or a preservation solution (such as Save-a-Tooth).
+We recommend calling to schedule an emergency appointment ASAP.
+Taking these steps will give us the highest chances of being able to save your tooth.

 Are Swollen Gums an Emergency?